 Designed for Innovation and Collaboration

 In designing the Silicon Valley technology center, Molex sought to showcase modern technologies and collaboration spaces designed to accelerate the development of solutions for customers.

 The 108,000-sq. ft. building features over 50 miles of Molex Optical and Copper Cable Assembly Solutions, patch panels, adapter panels, modular office electronics and wire management tools.
 Advanced building capabilities include an intelligent, low-voltage Molex Transcend Network Connected Lighting System using a Power over Ethernet (PoE) LED lighting network to enable energy savings through sensor feedback.

 Molex also sourced high performance building products from other subsidiaries of its parent company, Koch Industries.
 These included over 100,000-sq. ft. of Guardian Glass and glazing, over 9,000 linear feet of interior Georgia-Pacific Gypsum wallboard, exterior Dens-Glas and a full range of facilities products including restroom and fitness center accessories, paper and tissue dispensers.

 Slark concludes: “Our goal was to create a productive and inspiring space.
 By reflecting the rapidly changing way that talented people train, work and collaborate, together we can create more value for customers.
 The Molex technology center provides exceptional space and amenities that highlight what¹s possible–and connect people to that larger vision.”

-Tagged with california, silicon valley, tED
+Tagged with california, tED